ClinicalEpigeneticsLaboratory/distChAMP/README.md

 ### How does it work

-Sample sheet containing n-samples is shuffled and then split into k-batches containing ~ n/k elements.
-Then each batch is processed into temporary myNorm file using ChAMP pipeline.
+Sample sheet containing n-samples is shuffled and then split into k-chunks containing ~ n/k elements.
+Then each chunk is processed into temporary myNorm file using ChAMP pipeline.
 Next all temporary myNorms are merged into final object.

 ### How to run